Honda Odyssey (North America): 2008 facelift

-For the 2008 model year, the Odyssey received a facelift.
+For 2008 model year, the Odyssey received a facelift.
 All models were equipped with active front head restraints, daytime running lights, and a redesigned dashboard, grille, and tail lights.
 An audio AUX jack became standard equipment.
-The backup camera, previously only included with navigation-equipped models, was integrated into the rear-view mirror of the non-navigation EX-L. Touring models featured full Bluetooth support for all Bluetooth-equipped devices, made navigation a standard feature, and updated the design and font of the special badging to the one still used as of the fifth generation.
+The backup camera, previously only included with Navigation System models, was integrated into the rear-view mirror of the non-navigation EX-L. Touring models featured full Bluetooth support for all Bluetooth-equipped devices, made Navigation System a standard feature, updated the design and font of the special badging to the one still used as of the fifth generation, and moved it to the right side of the back door.
 EX, EX-L, and Touring models came standard with the updated 'Plus One' jump seat with added storage features.
 Automatic climate control for the rear seats, a Touring feature, was expanded to non-Touring models equipped with a tri-zone climate control system.

-EX-L and Touring models received a revised version of the existing J35A7 engine with VCM now also present on one cylinder in the front bank for running on 3 or 4 cylinders depending on engine load.
+EX-L and Touring models received a revised version of the existing J35A7 engine with VCM also became present on one cylinder in the front bank for running on 3 or 4 cylinders depending on engine load.

-In Canada, an entry-level DX trim was added alongside the LX, EX, EX-L, and Touring trims for the 2008–10 model years.
+In Canada, an entry-level DX trim was added alongside the LX, EX, EX-L, and Touring trims for the 2008 to 2010 model years.
 The DX lacks features such as the "Second-Row Plus One Seat with storage", conversation mirror with sunglasses holder, tinted glass, roof rails, and has black body moldings.

+Beginning in 2008 for the 2009 model year, the power tailgate, which was previously exclusive to Touring models, was also included on EX-L models.

-In Canada, the LX trim was dropped for the 2010 model year, and an SE Odyssey NHL edition replaced the EX (being identical to the 2008–09 EX in all respects but with a rear entertainment system and NHL badges).
-In the United States for the 2010 model year, the DVD rear entertainment system was added as an option for the EX trim alongside the EX-L. The Michelin PAX run-flat tire system which was previously standard on Touring models was made optional on 2008-2009 Tourings before ultimately being discontinued entirely for 2010.
+In Canada, the LX trim was dropped in 2009 for the 2010 model year, and an SE Odyssey NHL edition replaced the EX (being identical to the 2008–09 EX in all respects but with a rear entertainment system and NHL badges).
+In the United States, for the 2010 model year, the DVD Entertainment System was added as an option for the EX trim alongside the EX-L.

+The Michelin PAX run-flat tire system, which was previously standard on Touring models, was made optional on 2008-2009 Touring models before ultimately being discontinued entirely for 2010.

 Fourth generation (RL5; 2011)

 Honda presented the 2011 Odyssey Concept in early 2010 at the Chicago Auto Show and officially released it for sale on June 17, 2010; with a larger, wider body, a lower roofline and revised styling.

 Compared to its predecessor, the fourth generation Odyssey is 0.8 in longer, 2.1 in wider and 0.4–0.6 in lower.
 The body is constructed using 59% high strength steel, ranging from 390 to 1,500 MPa yield strength.
 Trim levels included the LX, EX, EX-L, Touring, and Touring Elite.
-The Touring Elite trim level was new for this generation.
+The Touring Elite was the new top-of-the-line trim level, then simplified to just Elite for its fifth generation beginning with the 2018 model year.